HomeLatest News7th Pay Commission: How much hike has been confirmed; click to know

 Preferred Source of Google

-After many back and forth finally central employees is likely to get pay hike of 17%.
+After many back and forth finally central employees is likely to get pay of 17%.
 This is more than what 7th Pay Commission had recommended.
-The government has decided to settle on this amount and a mere formality now remains to get passed before the National Anomaly Committee, said a government.
+The government has decided to settle on this amount and a mere formality now remains to get it passed before the National Anomaly Committee, said a government.

-CG employees who have been waiting for good news can expect a 17 per cent raise in their basic minimum pay.
+CG employees who have been waiting for good can expect a 17 per cent raise in their basic minimum pay.
 If one calculates the hike percentage then it would mean that the basic pay would go up from Rs 18,000 to Rs 21,000.

 The hike of 17 per cent would also mean that the fitment factor would raised from 2.57 to 3 times.
 Officials who have been deliberating on this matter are convinced that the fitment factor would have to rise and the basic pay be hiked to Rs 21,000.